Culture in Action: Evaluating Text-to-Image Models through Social Activities: Related Works

-\textbf{Cultural Evaluation.} Cultural evaluations typically measure \textit{realism}, \textit{diversity}, and \textit{cultural faithfulness} \citep{liu2024scoft,nayak_culturalframes_2025,jha_visage_2024,liu_cultural_2023}.
-Most automated approaches focus on \emph{diversity} using vision encoders for image-image similarity~\citep{zhang2018unreasonable,khanuja_image_2024,jha_visage_2024} or Vendi-score~\citep{kannen_beyond_nodate,friedman_vendi_2023}.
-Vision encoders can exhibit geographical bias and focus on low-level variations (e.g., color/texture) rather than cultural content.
-Alternatively, ~\citep{basu2025geodiv} use VQA models with LLM-generated questions for geographical diversity.
-Importantly, \textbf{diversity metric do not provide insights on cultural faithfulness}, the focus of this work.
-For cultural \emph{faithfulness}, recent approaches explore VLM image-text alignment; \citep{khanuja_image_2024,basu_inspecting_2023} measure alignment with simple country prompts, while \citep{rege_cure_2025} measures alignment between hierarchical prompts.
-These approaches \textbf{rely on VLM internal knowledge} but VLMs inherit Western-centric biases and compositional scenes~\citep{yuksekgonul2022and}.
-Since faithfulness remains challenging for automated methods, many works rely on human surveys which are expensive to obtain ~\citep{nayak_culturalframes_2025,liu2024scoft,jeong_culture-trip_2025,jha_visage_2024}.
-We introduce the suite of automatic AHEaD metrics, which uses \textit{external visual descriptors} to measure cultural alignment while penalizing for hallucination and over-representation.

 \textbf{Cultural Benchmarks.} Cultural understanding has been extensively studied for image understanding tasks~\citep{kalluri2023geonet,ramaswamy2023geode,nayak2024benchmarking,astruc_openstreetview-5m_2024,vayani2025all,liu2025culturevlm,yin2023givl}.
-For T2I generation, existing benchmarks are primarily object-centric. \citep{kannen_beyond_nodate} covers 8 countries across 3 artifact categories, \citep{jha_visage_2024} includes 10 countries on food and architecture, and \citep{basu_inspecting_2023} covers 27 countries using parsed noun phrases.
-Our CULTIVate differs by focusing on social activities rather than artifacts.
-Activity scenes are contextual and compositional with multiple valid variants.
-This creates evaluation challenges: correctly generating objects is insufficient since cultural accuracy depends on appropriate interactions, context, and spatial arrangements.
-Models exhibit multiple failure modes, including incorrect activity, correct activity but exaggerated scenes, or hallucinated cross-cultural elements.
-Concurrent work ~\citep{nayak_culturalframes_2025} focuses on explicit vs implicit cultural expectations via \emph{human evaluation}.
-CULTIVate complements this by specializing in social activities and proposing the first automated metrics for cultural alignment, hallucination, and exaggeration.
+For T2I generation, existing benchmarks are primarily object-centric \citep{kannen_beyond_nodate,basu_inspecting_2023,zhang2024partiality,rege_cure_2025,liu2024scoft,jha_visage_2024}.
+For instance, \citep{kannen_beyond_nodate} covers 8 countries across 3 artifact categories, \citep{jha_visage_2024} includes 10 countries on food and architecture, and \citep{basu_inspecting_2023} covers 27 countries using parsed noun phrases.
+CULTIVate differs by evaluating social activities, which are compositional and contextual, creating distinct evaluation challenges beyond object recognition (e.g., correct interaction, spatial arrangements).
+Concurrent work~\citep{nayak_culturalframes_2025} studies cultural expectations through human evaluation.
+We complement this by focusing on activities and proposing the first automated metrics for cultural faithfulness specialized for social activities.